eembc/mlmark/targets/armnn_ubuntu/README.md

 Q2.
 Cannot find OpenCL device when selecting `gpu`
 A2.
 Some OpenCL setups require root access, e.g. `sudo harnes/mlmark.py ...`

+Q3.
+Scores on the HiKey970 do not match published scores, even after using the speed configuration and taskset?
+A3.
+The default HiKey970 board does not have sufficient cooling; an external fan is required to achieve the reported scores.

 ## Notes

 1. Batching is currently not supported by ArmNN 19.02.
 When this changes in the future, the target will be released.